zeke-john/codecall/README.md

 That's a 12% improvement just from language choice.
 TypeScript also gives you:

 - Full type inference for SDK generation
-- Better IDE support for debugging
 - Compile-time validation of tool schemas
 - The model sees types and can use them correctly

 ## Real World Example

-See the difference in action.
-In `USECASES.md`, we walk through a hypothetical medical records agent handling the same task with both approaches:
+In `USECASES.md` we walk through a hypothetical medical records agent, and handling the same task with both approaches:

 **Task**: "Find all diabetic patients who haven't had an A1C test in the last 6 months and send them appointment reminders"